rpmuller/ePubs/WP1.md

 fertility, and bull-gods were common.
 In Babylon, Ishtar, the earth-goddess, was supreme among female divinities.
 Throughout western Asia, the Great Mother was worshipped under various names.
-When Greek colonists in Asia Mjnor found temples to her, they named her Artemis and took over the existing cult.
+When Greek colonists in Asia Minor found temples to her, they named her Artemis and took over the existing cult.
 This is the origin of "Diana of the Ephesians."[^2] Christianity transformed her into the Virgin Mary, and it was a Council at Ephesus that legitimated the title "Mother of God" as applied to Our Lady.

 [^2]: Diana was the Latin equivalent of Artemis.
 It is Artemis who is mentioned in the Greek Testament where our translation speaks of Diana.

 Where a religion was bound up with the government of an empire, political motives did much to transform its primitive features.
 A god